Central Valley Tour 2023

 Tour Start & End Point:

 The Courtyard Sacramento Airport Natomas is next door to the Water Education Foundation and also offers a shuttle to/from Sacramento International Airport (SMF).
-We have a discounted room rate arranged there and self-pay booking options are provided upon registration for the tour.
+We have a discounted room rate arranged there and self-pay booking options were provided upon registration for the tour.

 Pricing Details: